IAF Helps Livestock Sector Tackle Disposal Challenges

 Following a discussion with the BC Association of Abattoirs (BCMeats) on the current disposal challenges facing meat processors, we began exploring opportunities to refocus the former funding program.
-Initiated in 2005, with funding from the BC Ministry of Agriculture, the LWTI was originally intended to deliver the BC Waste and Specified Risk Material Handling and Disposal Strategy.
+Initiated in 2005 with funding from the BC Ministry of Agriculture, Food and Fisheries, the LWTI was established to deliver the BC Waste and Specified Risk Material Handling and Disposal Strategy.

 “Over the years IAF has delivered LWTI funding to help BC’s agricultural communities develop viable waste disposal solutions,” says IAF Executive Director, Michelle Koski.
 “Naturally, we were eager to revive this important program and have worked closely with both industry and government to align current sector needs with the original framework.”

 After coordinating consultations with the provincial government, BCMeats, the Small-Scale Meat Producers’ Association and the BC Cattlemen’s Association, the revitalized initiative was launched in August to support affordable disposal options for animal tissue waste.

 Given the increasingly limited options available to processors and the rising costs of waste disposal, BCMeats Executive Director, Nova Woodbury is relieved industry can now access the support it needs.

 “The re-opening of LWTI funding has allowed meat processors across the province to invest in methods of disposal that meet their specific needs,” says Woodbury.
 “Thank you to IAF for helping to facilitate a practical solution to this critical problem, we appreciate their commitment to developing responsive programming that addresses industry priorities.”